yuliangzhong/Quadruped_Simulation/README.md

 # Assignment 2 - Kinematic walking controller

-**Hand-in:** Apr.
-2, 2021, 18:00 CEST
+## Introduction

-In this assignment, we implement a kinematic walking controller for a legged robot!
+In this assignment, we implement a kinematic walking controller for a legged robot, based on code template provided by TA: [Dongho Kang](https://donghok.me/)

-Let's see the figure below.

 ![figure: overview](imgs/overview.png)